A guide to race and ethnicity terminology and language

 Always consider use of these terms carefully and be sure and prepared to clarify which races and/or ethnicities you are actually speaking about.

-BAME has become over-used, inappropriately used, and pronounced as a word, which means many are no longer comfortable with it.
-The controversy stems from the grouping together of diverse ethnicities, and the implication that it reflects a singular or homogenous ethnic identity.
+The controversy and unease with the term 'BAME' largely stems from the grouping together of diverse ethnicities, and the implication that it reflects a singular or homogenous ethnic identity.

-You should also use capitals and avoid writing ‘Bame’ which implies it's a distinct word or identity.
-When speaking, spell out ‘B-A-M-E’ for this reason too.
+You should also use capitals and avoid writing ‘Bame’, which implies it's a distinct word or identity, or pronouncing it as a word.

-BAME or BME should not be used as a replacement for directly addressing a specific racial or ethnic group or individual when that is who we are speaking about.
-They are not adjectives and do not describe an individual identity (for example, avoid saying “He’s a BAME solicitor”, where possible be specific and say “He’s a Black solicitor” or “She’s an Asian solicitor”).
+Terms such as 'BAME' or 'BME' should not be used as a replacement for directly addressing a specific racial or ethnic group or individual when that is who we are speaking about.
+They are not adjectives and do not describe an individual identity.

 People of Colour